UNFCCC Earth Info Day and open Earth observation data.

 In terms of Earth observations there were presentations introducing novel technical-scientific approaches in the estimation of greenhouse gas emissions, as well as actions and services to support adaptation in Africa.
 GEO is also very active in Africa through AfriGEOSS.

-We were very pleased that Werner was able to represent the broad open Earth observations perspective alongside other GEO Participating Organisations, including the EarthInfo Day organisers UNFCCC, WMO and UNESCO-IOC.
+We were very pleased that Werner was able to represent the broad open Earth observations perspective alongside other GEO Participating Organizations, including the EarthInfo Day organizers UNFCCC, WMO and UNESCO-IOC.

 There is a fantastic summary of EarthInfo Day here.

 This is the first in a series of GEO blog posts, which will be known as Observations.

 Steven Ramage, GEO Secretariat

 German Federal Minister of Food and Agriculture, Julia Klöckner signs agreement to support GEOGLAM for coming years

 Follow us on: